top of page

 Spain - Day 18 : Molina

 hadn't slept well.
-The last two days I felt I was getting more rested after finishing the Pico Veleta.
+The last two days I had felt more rested, now we were done climbing the Pico Veleta.
 Now I was just tired from the two weeks of cycling.
 Bram also felt tired and started to feel his legs.
 Breakfast consisted of a small leftover piece of baguette and just enough spread to give it some flavor.
-After climbing through the canyon it was mostly downhill to Molina.
-We hadn't eaten much in the past 24 hours, so were hungry.
-We decided to buy a lot of food today, three breads and a big jar of paté weighing 840 grams.
+After climbing through the canyon, it was mostly downhill to Molina.
+We hadn't eaten much in the past 24 hours, so we were hungry.
+We decided to buy a lot of food today, three loaves of bread and a big jar of paté weighing 840 grams.
 We ate on a bench in front of the store.

 louriño paté